-The Writing Program (WP) offers three levels of full-time courses on academic writing: WP 1010 Introduction to Academic Writing, WP 1111 Integrated Academic Writing & Ethics and WP 1212 Academic Writing and Research.
+The Writing Program (WP) offers three levels of full-time courses on academic writing: WP 1010 LE Introduction to Academic Writing, WP 1111 Integrated Academic Writing & Ethics and WP 1212 LE Introduction to Academic Writing and Research.
 These courses equip students with the critical thinking, reading, writing and research skills necessary for success in an academic environment.
 Each writing course has a thematic focus as a vehicle to structure thinking and writing.